mehmetalikoker/AI-Agentv1/README.md

 # AI-Agentv1
 This project features an Agent structure capable of querying and returning either directly via an LLM or through various tools, depending on the question type.
-It utilizes Tavily for it's search infrastructure.
-Additionally, LangSmith was used in the application's monitoring and testing processes.
+- It utilizes Tavily for it's search infrastructure.
+- Additionally, LangSmith was used in the application's monitoring and testing processes.

+To Run
 For the UI version (agentwithui.py)
 Terminal -> streamlit run agentwithui.py